Solve the annoying problem of getting no sound out of your Bluetooth headphones even when it’s connected

 Check your volume levels

-A quick check on the system tray to see if there’s adequate volume pumping out of your PC should be one of the first things you do when troubleshooting this kind of problem.
-Here are the steps:
+A quick check on the system tray to see if you set enough volume on your PC should be the first thing you do when troubleshooting audio-related problems.

-- Click on the Volume icon on the lower-right corner of the desktop.
+- Click on the Volume icon in the lower-right corner of the desktop.

-- You likely have more than one playback device so make sure to select Bluetooth headphones from the list.
+- You likely have more than one playback device.
+In that case, select your Bluetooth headphones by clicking on the small arrow icon.

 - Adjust the volume accordingly by raising the slider to the right.